mickenordin/nextcloud-db/mariadb/compose/README.md

 Now compare the Galera seqno value of 22 with other nodes.
 The highest value of this shall be started with `BOOTSTRAP=1`.
 If all nodes are reporting a same value, it means all nodes in the cluster are in the same consistent state.
 Therefore, you can pick any of the nodes to bootstrap.

-Now on the chosen node, run the bootstrap command as below:
+Now on the chosen node, in this example let's say db1, run the bootstrap command as below:
 ```bash
 cd compose
 docker-compose -f docker-compose.yaml -f docker-compose.bootstrap.yaml up -d